Welcome to 17th IEEE Symposium on Visualization for Cyber Security

 VizSec 2020 Call for Papers

 The 17th IEEE Symposium on Visualization for Cyber Security (VizSec) is a forum that brings together researchers and practitioners from academia, government, and industry to address the needs of the cyber security community through new and insightful visualization and analysis techniques.
 VizSec provides an excellent venue for fostering greater exchange and new collaborations on a broad range of security- and privacy-related topics.
-VizSec will be held in Salt Lake City, USA in conjunction with IEEE VIS, on Wednesday, October 28th 2020.
+VizSec will be held in conjunction with IEEE VIS, on Wednesday, October 28th 2020.

 VizSec will take place during the main week of the IEEE VIS conference, giving VizSec authors and attendees enhanced access to IEEE VIS, the premier forum for advances in theory, methods, and applications of visualization and visual analytics.
-Currently, IEEE VIS is scheduled to be held in person in Salt Lake City.
-However, due to the dynamic and evolving impact of COVID-19, we will monitor and coordinate with VIS, and will move to a virtual online format if the primary conference does so.
-We will also work with authors in case of coronavirus-related travel restrictions or other concerns to allow for virtual presentations.
 The purpose of VizSec is to explore effective and scalable visual interfaces for security domains such as network security, computer forensics, reverse engineering, insider threat detection, cryptography, privacy, user assisted attacks prevention, compliance management, wireless security, secure coding, and penetration testing.

 Full papers describing novel contributions in security visualization are solicited.
 Papers may present techniques, applications, theory, analysis, experiments, or evaluations.
 We encourage the submission of papers on technologies and methods that promise to improve cyber security practices, including, but not limited to: